 - Because rootDSE's typically contain read-mostly or even read-only data, an LDAP server implementation may simulate its rootDSE, rather than storing it as regular LDAP records.
-Code changes would be necessary for such an LDAP server implementation to act as an NSDB. - o For security reasons, some LDAP server deployments may not wish to grant unauthenticated access to their rootDSE information.

-- Typically, a separate NSDB administrator account is used to manage NSDB entries under an NCE, but LDAP server administrator privileges (essentially, a root password for the LDAP server) are required if an NCE needs to be added, moved, or deleted.
-Some LDAP server administrators may prefer using Access Control Lists (ACLs) to manage access to all FedFS record types, including NCEs. - o The schema specified in [RFC7532] limits the number of NCEs per naming context to one.
+Code changes would be necessary for such an LDAP server implementation to act as an NSDB. - o For security reasons, some LDAP server deployments may not wish to grant unauthenticated access to their rootDSE information. - o Typically, a separate NSDB administrator account is used to manage NSDB entries under an NCE, but LDAP server administrator privileges (essentially, a root password for the LDAP server) are required if an NCE needs to be added, moved, or deleted.
+Some o The schema specified in [RFC7532] limits the number of NCEs per naming context to one.
 There does not appear to be any other architected limit in the NSDB protocol that requires a one-to-one relationship between naming context and NCE.